abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ```

 ### Rules
-1. The subclasses declared in a sealed class must exist in the same package (or same named module in diff packages (more on this later))
+1. The subclasses declared in a sealed class must exist in the same package (or in same module, they can be under diff packages in that module)
 2. Subclass must extend if it is permitted in a sealed class
 3. Every class that extends a sealed class must specify one of the three specifiers `sealed`, `final`, or `non-sealed`